luubinhan/Document/source/src/documents/posts/tam-ly-hoc-thiet-ke.md

 Desinger think: placing navigation under a hamburger menu makes a site cleaner sleeker.

-Most people are familiar with this pattern, but this isn't something that work for every site and can reduce **discorverability**
+Most people are familiar with this pattern, but this isn't something that work for every site and can reduce **discoverability**

 The consequences can be harmful for e-commerce sites and news sites, where discoverability of topics and items *critical* to the experience.